vintasoftware/django-psi/README.md

     Persist the report to the database

 --strategy=STRATEGY
     Strategy to be used on the analysis.
-Default value is `desktop`.
+Default value is `all` (desktop and mobile).
 ```